SOCI-202 Sociological Theory

 SOCI-202-01 Sociological Theory

-The course will examine the major theories of society and different types of sociological theorizing.
-We will dedicate about half of the term to the study of the classical theorists who established the foundations of the discipline and still serve today as a source of insights for much of contemporary sociology: Karl Marx, Émile Durkheim, Max Weber, Georg Simmel, George H. Mead, Robert Park and the Chicago School.
-In the latter part of the course we will survey a variety of contemporary perspectives on society, including structural-functionalism, symbolic interactionism and phenomenological approaches, conflict and exchange theories, neo-Marxisms and critical theory, feminism, and theories of globalization and multiple modernities.
-Throughout, we will pay attention to the socio-historical and organizational contexts in which classical and contemporary theory have emerged.
+This course examines major theories of society exemplified in the work of sociological theorists.
+We will give special emphasis and about half of the term to those classical theorists whose insights formed the foundation of contemporary sociology: Karl Marx, Max Weber, and Émile Durkheim.
+In the latter part of the course we will survey and "map out" a variety of contemporary perspectives on society--most are heavily indebted to those three classical roots--including symbolic interactionism and its variants, structural-functionalism, conflict and exchange theories, neo-Marxisms and critical theory, feminism, and varied approaches to culture.
+In addition, we will give some attention to the social and organizational contexts in which classical and contemporary theory have emerged.

 Other academic years